Large Variety of Standalone Bathtub Faucets & Fixtures

 - 1.8 GPM Hand shower with back flow prevention check valve

-All Isenberg tub faucets can be paired with matching bathroom accesories and bathroom faucets to complete a fully co-ordinated design language.
-They can be used with freestanding tubs, jacuzzi tubs, standalone tubs, clawfoot tubs and more.
+All Isenberg freestanding bathtub faucets and plumbing fixtures can be paired with matching bathroom accessories and bathroom faucets to complete a fully co-ordinated design language.
+They can be used with freestanding tubs, jacuzzi tubs, standalone tubs, clawfoot tubs, and more.

 - High flow rate